 Most tooth loss is caused not by cavities, but by

-(periodontal disease).
+.
 Gum disease results when bacteria enter the crevices between teeth and gums, where they create plaque.
 The presence of plaque causes an immune reaction that causes the gums to become inflamed.
 The inflammatory process eventually eats away at the structures that hold teeth in place.
 Inflammation caused by gum disease has also been linked to heart disease, certain cancers, and respiratory diseases.

-If you have a physical disability that makes grasping a toothbrush difficult, you may find an electric toothbrush easier to handle.
-But here are some low-budget fixes as well:
+If you have a physical disability that makes grasping a toothbrush difficult, you may find a powered toothbrush easier to handle.
+Here are some other fixes as well:

 - Attaching the brush to your hand with an elastic band.